-If resistant starch is not specifically declared in the nutrition information panel, the amount of resistant starch measured could still be included in the total quantity of dietary fibre declared.
 In this case, the Code currently allows for any one or more of the prescribed methods of analysis listed in section S11-4 to be used to determine the quantity of dietary fibre in a food for declaration in the nutrition information panel.
-This approach is retained under the draft variation.
-It provides flexibility for the food supplier to decide how best to determine total dietary fibre (by choosing which prescribed method(s) of analysis to use) according to the food.
+This approach is retained when MoA AOAC 2002.02 is included in the Code.
+This provides flexibility for the food supplier to decide how best to determine total dietary fibre (by choosing which prescribed method(s) of analysis to use) according to the food.
 For example, they may choose not to use the specific resistant starch MoA if they are aware that there is no significant resistant starch present in a food.